hakankhrmn/MRP-system/README.md

 # MRP-system
-You can see all details on the pdf and word files.
+In this project, I used javafx.
+Also,You can see all details on the pdf and word files.